 Believe it or not, your ears are self-cleaning.
-That means you don’t actually need to clean them.
-Cotton swabs and ear candles can actually damage your ear drum, which can lead to conductive hearing loss.
-If you are experiencing excessive wax buildup, it's important to see your healthcare professional.
+That means you don’t need to clean them.
+Cotton swabs and ear candles can damage your ear drum, which can lead to conductive hearing loss.
+If you experience excessive wax buildup, it's important to see your healthcare professional.

-Do you work or live in a noisy environment?
+Do you live or work in a noisy environment?
 Your ears are sensitive, and anytime you experience sounds above 85 decibels it can damage your hearing—permanently.
 Wear protective earmuffs or earplugs if you know you’re going to be exposed to loud noises.

 Diet has been found to play a crucial role in both your health and the way we hear.
 In fact, studies show a very strong relationship between the type of foods we eat and our susceptibility to hearing loss as we age.
-While there’s no hard-set rule for which types of foods you should eat and the amount of calories you should be consuming, practicing sound dietary habits today may go a long way in helping you hear better tomorrow.
+While there’s no hard-set rule for which types of foods you should eat and the number of calories you should consume, practicing sound dietary habits today may go a long way in helping you hear better tomorrow.

 While some types of hearing loss, like sensorineural, are sometimes avoidable, others aren’t.
 That’s because your eardrums are made up of three tiny bones that work cohesively to help you hear.
 In fact, these bones, collectively known as your ossicles, are among the smallest bones in the human body.
 They’re also among the most fragile.

-Hearing loss isn’t fatal, but it can lead to a number of health-related issues down the line.
+Hearing loss isn’t fatal, but it can lead to several health-related issues down the line.
 Dementia and depression have been linked to untreated hearing loss, so be sure to have your ears checked regularly.
 After all, ear care not only improves your hearing health, but your overall health as well.
 Get started today by scheduling a free hearing test.